ti-cortex-m4/demo-java-virtual-threads2/readme.md

 Currently, virtual threads can be preempted only at any call to the Java standard library.
 Their specifications allow using time-slice preemption, but the default scheduler does not use this (because the Project Loom team has no reason to do that in the current implementation).
 So now a virtual thread can be suspended, only if it is blocked on an I/O or other supported operation.
 If you run a virtual thread with a CPU-bound task, this thread monopolizes the OS thread until the task is completed, and other virtual threads experience _starvation_.

-### Write blocking synchronous code in the thread-per-task style
+### Write blocking synchronous code in the thread-per-request style

 Blocking platform threads is costly because it wastes a limited resource.
 Various asynchronous frameworks use tasks as more fine-grained units of concurrency instead of threads.
 These frameworks reuse threads without blocking them and indeed achieve higher application scalability.
 The price for this is a significant increase in development complexity.
 Since much of the Java platform assumes that execution context is contained in a thread, all that context is lost once we decouple tasks from threads.